SJTU-IPADS/HEDB/docs/porting.md

 - Intel SGX using SGX SDK
 - Confidential VMs such as AMD SEV, Intel TDX, Hygon HyperEnclave, Amazon Nitro, ARMv9 CCA Realm using VMs

-The HEDB official repo does not contain TrustZone and SGX support, you may refer to [here](https://github.com/zhaoxuyang13/hedb).

-## How to Port?
+## Port Guidance

 HEDB, as a Type-II EDB, relies on the advanced extension capabilities provided by modern RDBMSes.
 Type-II operators are basically implemented through user-defined datatypes (UDT) and functions (UDFs).

 Our UDT and UDFs for PostgreSQL can be found in the `src/integrity_zone` directory.
-If you plan to port HEDB to different database engine like MySQL and DuckDB, you have the flexibility to modify the UDF construction in `src/integrity_zone` to adhere to MySQL or DuckDB's specifications.
+If you plan to port HEDB to a different database engine like MySQL and DuckDB, you have the flexibility to modify the UDF construction in `src/integrity_zone` to adhere to MySQL or DuckDB's specifications.
 Additionally, you can reuse the `src/privacy_zone` directory, which executes the confidential operators within the protected domain, regardless of the database engine being used.

-## Building
+## Some Prior Efforts

+The HEDB official repo does not contain TrustZone and SGX support, you may refer to [here](https://github.com/zhaoxuyang13/hedb).

 1. Install PostgreSQL: